 Best Rates For Drivers With A DUI

-Finding cheap car insurance quotes in Arizona can seem impossible if you have a DUI, but our researchers found that State Farm and Progressive offer very competitive rates for people with a DUI conviction.
+Finding cheap car insurance quotes in Arizona can seem impossible if you have a DUI, but our researchers found that State Farm offers very competitive rates for people with a DUI conviction.

 Best Rates For Senior Drivers

-At an estimated premium of $66 per month, Geico was determined to be the carrier with the best auto insurance rates in Arizona for senior drivers.
+At an estimated premium of $97 per month, Safeco was determined to be the carrier with the best auto insurance rates in Arizona for senior drivers.
 Not far behind was State Farm with estimated monthly rates of $105.
 Our hypothetical driver was age 65 and drove 4,000 miles annually.